-When a tense situation suddenly became a wonderful opportunity
+When a tense situation suddenly became a time for friendship

 I was in a state of increased alertness as I met the Arab garage workers and manager for the first time.
 This happened on an Israeli Jewish holiday, during tense weeks of violent Muslim protests at the Gaza border.
 I was in Turan, an Arab village below Nazareth and just down the street from Cana (of water-being-turned-into-wine fame).
 Because of those tensions I did not know what mood I should expect from a member of the Arab community within Israel.

 Inside the moderately-sized Arab-Israeli village of Turan is a spotlessly-clean car repair garage, freshly painted red and white, adjacent to the house of its enterprising owner/manager.
 Since other garages were closed that day, I decided to try this garage, for the first time, to repair a scary clicking noise from the front right wheel housing of my car.

 As I nervously waited for parts and service, two other Jewish men brought their cars for service as well.
 They enthusiastically hugged the Arab garage owner, catching me by surprise.
 I started to relax and enjoy myself.